PurvaNatoo/Equity-Finance-Helper-LLM/README.md

 # Equity-Finance-Helper-LLM

-I've developed a Language Model for Equity Analysis that stands at the intersection of innovation and financial intelligence.
+I've developed a Large Language Model for Equity Analysis that stands at the intersection of innovation and financial intelligence.

 ### Key Features